EvolveTechnology/toll-calculator/README.md

 - totalFee
 - totalPasses

-These allow, the front end to aggregate data further and have a total for the vehicle, which adds all fees for all days, and also allows the front end to show the reason why certain days may be charged with zero SEK, that is, holidays, Saturday, Sunday, or simply out of chargeable hours.
+These allow the front end to aggregate data further and have a total for the vehicle, which adds all of the fees for all days, and also allows the front end to show the reason why certain days may be charged with zero SEK, that is, holidays, Saturday, Sunday, or simply out of chargeable hours.
+Furthermore the front end shows if a vehicle is toll free.

 When looking at a single vehicle, either in home `/` or dashboard `/dashboard`, one can see a summary for the vehicle, and a circular progress bar for every day, indicating how much of the maximum 60 SEK has been covered that day.